Ecclesiastical Appeals Act 1532: Subsequent developments

-Section 3

-In this section, the words from "in manner and forme as hereafter ensueth" to the end were repealed by section 87 of, and Schedule 5 to, the Ecclesiastical Jurisdiction Measure 1963 (No 1).

-Section 4

-In this section, the words from the beginning to "any other courte or courtes" were repealed by section 87 of, and Schedule 5 to, the Ecclesiastical Jurisdiction Measure 1963 (No 1).
-This section, so far as unrepealed, was repealed by section 13(2) of, and Part I of Schedule 4 to the Criminal Law Act 1967.
+In section 4 of the act, the words from the beginning to "any other courte or courtes" were repealed by section 87 of, and schedule 5 to, the Ecclesiastical Jurisdiction Measure 1963 (No 1).
+This section, so far as unrepealed, was repealed by section 13(2) of, and part I of schedule 4 to the Criminal Law Act 1967.

+In section 3 of the act, the words from "in manner and forme as hereafter ensueth" to the end were repealed by section 87 of, and the fifth schedule to, the Ecclesiastical Jurisdiction Measure 1963 (No. 1).